fhildeb/lukso-node-guide/README.md

 # lukso-node-guide

-This repository features all information needed to build, set up, and run a node for EVM Proof-of-Stake blockchains like [LUKSO](https://docs.lukso.tech/).
+This repository contains all the necessary information to build, set up, and run a node for EVM Proof-of-Stake blockchains, such as [LUKSO](https://docs.lukso.tech/).
 It is the essence of running a node at home and should act as a Wiki if you need detailed information about any possible step.

 - 📖 **More than 80 Pages of Theory and Best Practice**
 - 🌍 **Compiled from a dozen Guides, Forums, and Wikis**
 - 🚀 **Beginner-Friendly Step-by-Step Documentation**
+- 📝 **Plug-and-Play Grafana Dashboards**

+_If the guide helped you, I would be pleased about a donation:_
+`0xE8DFceC1B3637226f05E6828F56815f6417a6116`

 ## Preview